properexit/reddit-claim-detection/README.md

 - Claims in Reddit health posts are often globally distributed

 ---
+## New: Traditional & Deep Learning Baselines
+We have implemented a baseline suite to compare against our BERT-mini pipeline.
+These models use **FastText (crawl-300d-2M)** static embeddings.

+* **Logistic Regression (LR):** Uses document-level "Mean Vector" centroids for fast, keyword-based classification.
+* **Naive Bayes (NB):** A generative baseline that models class distributions, useful for handling class imbalance.
+* **BiLSTM:** A 2-layer Bidirectional LSTM that processes word sequences to capture linguistic context.
 ## External Benchmark — IBM Debater Claim Detection

+---
 Zero-shot evaluation on the IBM Debater claim sentence benchmark (Wikipedia domain).

 ### Dataset